We don't fly and we're not letting anyone else, either!

 - In Real Life, the bulk of anti-aircraft weapons are specially designed for the role.
 Weapons designed to attack ground targets are often much less effective.
 For example, the sights on most firearms are not meant for firing into zenith — ballistics is tricky science.
 Throw in the fact that airplanes are rapidly moving targets, and it is obvious that the weapon will need a fancy targeting system, high muzzle velocity and a special mount to fire at steep angles.
 As a result, anti-air weapons are specialized and expensive.
 As such, it makes sense to use them in their intended capacity first and in all other capacities only as a last ditch effort.

-That said, during WWII, AA guns were successfully repurposed.
+- That said, during WWII, AA guns were successfully repurposed.
 That high muzzle velocity was discovered to be just the thing against tanks — good for targeting, good for punching through.
-During the WW 2 many anti-air guns were put to anti-tank duty.
+During the WW2 many anti-air guns were put to anti-tank duty.
 Some even wound up being mounted on tanks and tank destroyers.
 The German Flak 88mm gun is the most famous example.
-Light, automatic, often multi-barreled anti-aircraft guns also proved to be brutal when used against infantry.
+Light, automatic, often multi-barreled anti-aircraft guns also proved to be brutal when used against infantry and light vehicles (and, with the right ammunition, posed a serious threat to medium tanks as well).

-It was noted that even well into the 1980's (and in some circumstances maybe even today)that while modern jet aircraft might get to the target zone at supersonic speeds, they still had to slow down to speeds not much faster than a WW 2 piston-engined fighter, to be able to bomb accurately.
-This made them extremely vulnerable to WW 2 defences against aircraft - such as concentrated ground-fire from small-arms weapons and machine guns.
+- It was noted that even well into the 1980's (and in some circumstances maybe even today)that while modern jet aircraft might get to the target zone at supersonic speeds, they still had to slow down to speeds not much faster than a WW2 piston-engined fighter, to be able to bomb accurately.
+This made them extremely vulnerable to WW2 era defences against aircraft - such as concentrated ground-fire from small-arms weapons and machine guns.
 British defensive fire in the Falklands exploited this weakness.
 However, at least one RN ship was equipped with lock-on lasers used to blind incoming pilots on bombing runs - the ultra-modern alongside the old-fashioned.

-Mobile ground-based anti-air platforms exist.
-The Germans created the "Mobelwagen" (Furniture van), mounting four 20mm cannon on a Panzer IV tank chassis.
-One of the most effective ever created was the Soviet ZSU-23-4 "Shilka", equipped with a radar set and four 23mm cannon.
-Although these are of limited utility by themselves (or paired with missiles to form an effective gun-missile combo, as on the more advanced version of the Skilka, the 9K22 "Tunguska"), powerful gun platforms like the Shilka are still a real danger to low-flying aircraft and helicopters in the absence of radar jamming.
+- Mobile ground-based anti-air platforms exist.
+The Germans created the "Möbelwagen" (Furniture van), mounting four 20mm cannon on a Panzer IV tank chassis.
+One of the most effective ever created was the Soviet ZSU-23-4 "Shilka", equipped with a tracking radar and four 23mm cannons.
+While highly powerful, these are of limited utility on a modern battlefield, where the bulk of aircraft are either high-flying, supersonic, or, in unique cases like the A-10, capable of withstanding 23mm rounds, and thus the Shilka's more advanced cousin, the 9K22 "Tunguska", combined them with radar-guided missiles to form an effective combo that can engage a variety of targets, with the guns being brought to bear primarily on low-flying aircraft and combat helicopters, as well as ground targets if necessary.

 - The UK's 4.5 inch Mk 8 Mod.
 1 gun fitted to the majority of their frigates and destroyers is able to operate in a proximity fused mode, along with predictive radar aiming in order to act as a rather mean flak cannon.
 Especially when you consider that it is an auto loading cannon, capable of firing a shell every two seconds.